Boston, Massachusetts, USA

 amittai dot aviram at gmail dot com

 I am a Visiting Associate Professor of Computer Science at Boston College, where I teach courses in systems and other areas of computing.
 I have also taught courses in computer science at the undergraduate and graduate levels at Boston University and Wentworth Institute of Technology .
-My background is primarily in systems and programming languages, but I am shifting research direction toward natural language processing (NLP).
+My background is primarily in systems and programming languages, but I am currently involved in research in natural language processing (NLP).

 In 2012, I finished my second PhD, in Computer Science at Yale University, In my studies, I specialized in systems and contributed to research on deterministic parallel computing under Professor Bryan Ford.
 Before Yale, I studied computer science at Columbia University's School of General Studies.
 And, before that, until 2004, I was a professor of English and Comparative Literature at the University of South Carolina.